ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 ## Overview

 Encrypted file storage for Endurance or Performance has been launched in select data centers.
 Below you will find information on how to migrate your file storage from unencrypted to encrypted.
-For more information on provider managed encrypted storage, read Block and File Storage Encryption-At-Rest article.
-To see a list of upgraded data centers and available features click here.
+For more information on provider managed encrypted storage, read the [File Storage Encryption-At-Rest](block-file-storage-encryption-rest.html) article.
+To see a list of upgraded data centers and available features click [here](new-ibm-block-and-file-storage-location-and-features).

 The preferred migration path is to connect to both volumes simultaneously and transfer data directly from one file volume to another.
 The specifics will depend on your operating system  and whether the data is expected to change during the copy operation.